DinoFilter Coolant Management System

 DinoFilter Coolant Management Systems consist of one or several filter cassettes which are located in the central units.

 Contaminated fluid returned from the process enters the filter tank where it is passed through the filter mesh on each cassette.
 Solid particulate, which cannot pass through, builds into a filter cake on the outside of the filter mesh.
 Clean fluid is pumped to the clean tank where it is returned to process.

-Each cassette is automatically closed down at intervals to allow the filter cake to be removed where it is discharged from the central plant by scraper.
+Each cassette is automatically closed down at intervals to allow the filter cake to be removed before being discharged from the central plant by scraper.
 The filter mesh is constructed from acid proof stainless steel to provide for a long service life.

 Benefits post installation:

-Pipework design will allow total flexibility so that when machine tools need to me moved or replaced its a simple matter of disconnection and reconnection without the need for pipework modification.
+Pipework design will allow total flexibility so that when machine tools need to be moved or replaced it is a simple matter of disconnection and re-connection without the need for pipework modification.

-Each machine tool will need a Vortex Return Tank to pump coolant back to the DynoFilter.
-Usually existing individual sump systems, consisting of consumable media or hydro-cyclone systems, are removed and replaced with a single return tank to collect contaminated fluid from the process.
-Where high pressure delivery systems are needed these can be provided at each machine tool as part of the mew installation.
+Each machine tool will need a Return Tank to pump coolant back to the Dinofilter.
+Existing individual sump systems, consisting of consumable media or hydro-cyclone systems, are removed and replaced with a single return tank to collect contaminated fluid from the process.
+Everything is returned to the Dinofilter for processing.